mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	He sighed.
 "You wouldn't understand."

 	They arrived at the fallen tree and immediately divided into work teams.
-Some of the experienced in the group took Casra's fishing nets to the eastern shore to catch a late dinner while the rest stayed behind to build a fire and get a start on making defense weapons.
+Some of the experienced in the group took Casra's fishing nets to the southern shore to catch fish for dinner while the rest stayed behind to build a fire.
 Kipnu sat watching the smoldering twigs and planning their approach with Linyu who knew the terrain, and an apprehensive Ginnu who knew the people.
 Linyu was the first to hear footsteps in the distance, nudging Kip to look toward them.
 It was Setre.

 	"Kipnu, we need to talk!," she yelled.
 Most of the group members ran and hid in fear, but Kip stood his ground, and held his hand out to tell them it was ok.